cjoakim/azure-cosmosdb-synapse-link/README.md

 Look at your CosmosDB account in Azure Portal to confirm that the documents were added.

-### 3.3 Count the CosmosDB with the DotNet Console App
+### 3.3 Count the CosmosDB Documents with the DotNet Console App

 ```
 $ dotnet run count_documents demo travel
 ```

-### 3.4 Execute CosmosDB Queries with the DotNet Console App
+### 3.4 Query the CosmosDB Documents with the DotNet Console App

 ```
 $ dotnet run execute_queries demo travel sql/queries.txt
 ```

 Edit file sql/queries.txt as necessary, to add your own queries.

+### 3.5 Query the Synapse Link Data with a PySpark Notebook in Synapse